AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/depositing_to_aztec.md

 This imports relevant files including the interfaces used by the Aztec rollup.
 And initializes the contract with the following parameters:

 - rollup registry address (that stores the current rollup, inbox and outbox contract addresses)
-- The erc20 token the portal corresponds to
+- The ERC20 token the portal corresponds to
 - The address of the sister contract on Aztec to where the token will send messages to (for depositing tokens or from where to withdraw the tokens)

-Let's also create a dummy ERC20 contract that can mint tokens to anyone.
-This will make it easier to test our code:
+Create a basic ERC20 contract that can mint tokens to anyone.
+We will use this to test.

-Let's create a file `PortalERC20.sol` in the same folder and add:
+Create a file `PortalERC20.sol` in the same folder and add:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0